Ndola: Commercial

 Ndola is home to one of the country's national newspapers, the Times of Zambia, as well as its printer, Printpak.
 These run as one company called TimesPrintpak.
-Catholic church run printing press, Mission Press, is also located in Ndola.
-Mission Press operates as a commercial entity.
+Catholic Church-run printing press, Mission Press, is also located in Ndola, and operates as a commercial entity.

 Limestone

 Ndola has huge limestone reserves which are believed to be among the most homogeneous of their kind in the world.
-Limestone has therefore become to Ndola's economy what copper is to the rest of the country, providing much of the wealth and employment (Lime is a major component in the production of cement; a cement plant getting its lime from limestone and manufacturing a limestone cement will consume well over 80 kg limestone per 100 kg of cement produced).
+Limestone has therefore become to Ndola's economy what copper is to the rest of the country, providing much of the wealth and employment.
+Lime is a major component in the production of cement; a cement plant getting its lime from limestone and manufacturing a limestone cement will consume well over 80 kg limestone per 100 kg of cement produced.

 Between 1974 and 2009, Ndola supplied over 50% of Zambia's cement from a plant located some 5 km south-east of the heart of the city.
 This plant was called Chilanga Cement, Ndola Works.
 The parent company then was Chilanga Cement plc.
 Chilanga Cement ran two plants in Zambia: one built in 1949 at Chilanga (hence the parent company name) and the other built in 1969 at Ndola.
 In 2008, the new holding company, Lafarge Cement Zambia, completed construction of a brand new plant at Chilanga which would produce about double the volume of Ndola Works.
 By mid-2009, the new plant was still gathering momentum toward full production capacity, leaving Ndola still a significant player in the region's cement industry.
 Nonetheless, the combination of huge limestone deposits and existing transport infrastructure passing through Ndola has kept the city a very attractive destination for investment into cement production and related activities.

-A second cement works is under construction in 2008.
+A second cement works was under construction in 2008.
 In June 2009, countrywide advertisements were published to finalise staffing for this new cement plant.

 Another important processing plant that is based on limestone in the area is Ndola Lime.
-It is Zambia's sole producer of Lime.
+It is Zambia's sole producer of lime.
 Ndola Lime is located near the two cement manufacturing facilities.
 It supplies the mining industry as well as farmers who require agricultural lime.
 Ndola Lime company is wholly owned by ZCCM Investment Holdings, a parastatal holdings company via which Zambia's government maintains its active interest in the country's mining and closely related heavy industry.